 Insider Leeds - what to see and do, where to eat and shop

 Shop yourself silly in cosmopolitan Leeds – where northern grit meets urban chic.
-You’ll find an historic mill town transformed into a buzzing shopping mecca – it even has its own Harvey Nicks.
+It even has its own Harvey Nicks.
 Be inspired with Virgin’s pick of the shops, museums, galleries and grub.

 Need inspiration?
 What to see